-NEW ORLEANS (AP) — The death of a man shot by a police officer in the chaos following Hurricane Katrina was newly classified as a homicide Wednesday by the New Orleans coroner.
+NEW ORLEANS (AP) — New Orleans' coroner has classified the death of a man shot by a police officer in the chaos following Hurricane Katrina as a homicide.

-Coroner Jeffrey Rouse made the announcement in the case of Henry Glover, whose body was burned by one police officer after another officer shot him on Sept.
+Coroner Jeffrey Rouse made the announcement Wednesday in the case of Henry Glover, whose body was burned by one police officer after another officer shot him on Sept.
 2, 2005.
-In a news release, Rouse said the classification — one his predecessor had declined to make — was based on a review of all available evidence and a review of court transcripts.

-The immediate legal implications were unclear.
-Officer David Warren was acquitted by a federal jury after saying he believed Glover was armed when he fired at him.
+The immediate legal implications are unclear.
+Officer David Warren was acquitted by a federal jury after saying he believed Glover was armed when he shot him.

-Glover's family has long been calling for state charges in the case.
+Glover's family has called for state charges in the case.
 The New Orleans district attorney's office did not immediately respond to a request for comment.

-Gregory McRae, a former officer convicted for burning Glover's body, is serving a 17-year federal sentence.
+An officer convicted in a separate trial for burning Glover's body is serving a 17-year federal sentence.